 Hours the park is open – Sunrise to Sunset

 When is the Wupatki National Monument Visitor Center open?
-Visitor center is open every day from 9 am to 5 pm Mountain Standard Time (MST), closed only on December 25
+The visitor center is open every day from 9 am to 5 pm Mountain Standard Time (MST), closed only on December 25

 How much does it cost to visit Wupatki National Monument?